skip to main content

 Mikayla Russell

 Mikayla grew up in Saskatoon, Saskatchewan, and spent a lot of time at her uncle's farm near Asquith, SK.
 This sparked her passion for agriculture and led her to the University of Saskatchewan where she earned her Bachelor of Science in Agriculture.
 After spending three summers in the field doing ag research, Mikayala started at Cargill after finishing university and has gained experience both as a Sales Associate as well as a Retail manager.
-Her passion for agronomy eventually led her to her current role as a Market Development Agronomist covering north central Saskatchewan.
+Her passion for agronomy eventually led her to her current role as a Market Development Agronomist, covering north central Saskatchewan.
 She enjoys helping farmers make the best decisions for their operations and crops.